moleculerjs/site/source/docs/service.md

 > The settings is also obtainable on remote nodes.
 It is transferred during service discovering.

 ## Internal settings
-There are some internal settings which is used by core modules.
+There are some internal settings which are used by core modules.
 These settings name starts with `$` sign.

 | Name | Type | Default | Description |
 | ---- | ---- | ------- | ----------- |